Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### RGB for atom

 Can be used to change the base colors used for the different atom types.
+Requires a shader reload.

 #### RGB for background

 Can be used to set the background color.
+Requires a shader reload.

 #### Create URL